mauritssilvis/darts/README.md

 ## Introduction

-In darts, there is always something to compute:
+In darts, there is always something to compute.

-* How many points did I score?
+How many points did I score?
 How many are left?
-* What is my average score?
+What is my average score?
 What percentage of my darts successfully hit a double?

 This project focuses on the following questions: